OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-sentiment-analysis/nodejs/Readme.md

 urlFragment: officedev-microsoft-teams-samples-msgext-ai-sentiment-analysis-nodejs
 ---

-# Sentiment Analysis using Azure Open AI with messaging extension
+# Sentiment Analysis for Teams chat messages using Azure Open AI and messaging extension.

-This sample shows a feature where user can check analyze sentiments for messages posted in Teams chat using messaging extension and Azure Open AI.
+This sample shows a feature where user can analyze sentiments for messages posted in Teams chat using messaging extension and Azure Open AI.

 ## Included Features
 * Bots
-* Azure Open AI
+* Azure Open AI For Sentiment Analysis

 ## Interaction with app